instantiator/blog-source/blog-site/content/post/markdown-thesis-template.md

 > The things I'll do to avoid learning LaTeX...

+Do you prefer Markdown to LaTeX?

+Do you still want the benefits of LaTeX, such as bibliography, formulae, figures, contents, and cover page?

 I've written a small tool and template to help you write papers in Markdown.
 The output is a PDF in the style of a LaTeX document.

 # A template thesis